ibkamara0/bachelors-degree-in-your-state/README.md

     - **0 = No correlation:**  Meaning that the two variable have no relationship

     **picture of heatmap**
- - We can see correlation between people with a bachlor's degree(%) and unemployment or median household income measured and visualized in the heatmap
+ - We can see correlation between people with a bachlor's degree(%) and unemployment or median household income measured and visualized in the heatmap.
+We can see that New York has a positive correlation for percentage of people with bachelor's degrees in an area and median household income.
+This means in the state of new york the higher the percent of people in an area contribute to a higher median household income
 - Now, we pull the correlation metrics that we want for each state by creating that iterates through each state abbreviation and returns a dataframe with the state, correlation between bachelor's degree (%) vs Unemployment Rate 2018, and bachelor's degree (%) vs. Median Household Income 2018.
-Exampe of what was done is see below
+Example of what was done is see below

    **picture of state dataframe**

+# Results
+- Now we're ready to visualize the results
+- A choropleth map was created to display the correlation between bachelor's degree vs unemployment and median household income of each state
+- Below is a representation of which states have the highest correlation between bachelor's degree(%) and median household income.
+  **income choropleth map**
+- This means that if we take a state like california with high correlation we can visually see how the percentage of people with bachelor's degree affects the median household income.(Seen below)
+**california correlation**
+- Let's do the same with the unemployment rate **unemployment choropleth map**
+- Again, looking at california you see how percentage of people with bachelor's degrees affect the unemployment rate in that state.
+(Seen below)
+**california correlation**

+# Conclusion
+- Based on the research it can be said that having a bachelor's degree can have an affect on the unemployment rate and median household income, but only in certain states.